HL7/davinci-epdx/input/pagecontent/introduction.md

 ### Implementation Assumptions

-Wherever possible, the PDex IG will use established [US Core STU 3.1.1 Profiles]({{site.data.fhir.ver.uscore}}/index.html).
+Wherever possible, the PDex IG will use established [US Core STU 3.1.1 Profiles]({{site.data.fhir.ver.uscore3}}) or [US Core STU 6.1.0 Profiles]({{site.data.fhir.ver.uscore6}}).
 Where information must be presented in FHIR resources that fall outside of the US Core Implementation Guide (IG) the HL7 Da Vinci Health Record exchange (HRex) IG will define the necessary Da Vinci FHIR profiles or will refer to other Implementation Guides, as necessary.

 Where profiles are specific to the PDex use case, the profiles will be defined in this guide.